<?xml version="1.0" encoding="ISO-8859-1"?>

 <category domain="https://forums.smallbusinesscomputing.com/forumdisplay.php?2-ECommerce-Issues">ECommerce Issues</category>

-<guid isPermaLink="true">https://forums.smallbusinesscomputing.com/showthread.php?14197-SEO-with-prebuilt-products</guid>
+<guid isPermaLink="true">https://forums.smallbusinesscomputing.com/showthread.php?14206-E-commerce-platforms-that-support-cryptocurrency-payments</guid>

 </item>